Skip to main content

 University Maternal Fetal Medicine, Area E

-Dr. Einerson takes care of patients with all types of high-risk pregnancy issues and specializes in placenta problems (including placenta accreta spectrum, placenta previa, and vasa previa), twin or triplet pregnancies, cervical insufficiency, and fetal genetic differences.
+Dr. Einerson is a specialist and expert in maternal-fetal medicine who is dedicated to caring for both mothers and babies during high-risk pregnancies.
+He provides care to his patients with all types of high-risk pregnancy issues and specializes in placenta problems (including placenta accreta spectrum, placenta previa, and vasa previa), twin or triplet pregnancies, cervical insufficiency, and fetal genetic differences.

 Link to his research at: Google Scholar | Scopus | ORCID